lorenwel/linefit_ground_segmentation/README.md

   organization={IEEE}
 }
 ```

+More python binding examples can be found in our other project:
+- [dufomap](https://github.com/KTH-RPL/dufomap): a dynamic awareness mapping framework.
+Remove dynamic points in a raw map.
+- [dztimer](https://github.com/KTH-RPL/dztimer): a breakout timer for python code.

 <!--
 This function is a part of our new paper, which is under review.
 If you use this python function, please try to cite our paper to support us: